Samsung Galaxy Watch 4

 The Samsung Galaxy Watch 4 (stylized as Samsung Galaxy Watch4) is a smartwatch developed by Samsung Electronics.
-It is the first Samsung watch to run Google's Wear OS since the Samsung Gear Live, and the first watch to run Wear OS 3, co-developed by Samsung and Google.
-The device largely followed the design language of the preceding Samsung Galaxy Watch Active and Galaxy Watch 3, but including all new software.
-The watch also included EKG, body compositional analysis, and blood pressure monitoring via the new Samsung BioActive sensor.
-It was announced on August 11, 2021, at Samsung's Unpacked Event alongside the Samsung Galaxy Z Flip 3, Samsung Galaxy Z Fold 3 and Galaxy Buds 2.
-The watch was released on August 27 worldwide.
+It is the first Samsung watch to run Google's Wear OS since the Gear Live, and the first watch to run Wear OS 3, co-developed by Samsung and Google.
+The device largely followed the design language of the preceding Galaxy Watch Active and Galaxy Watch 3, but including all new software.
+The watch also included EKG, body compositional analysis, and blood pressure monitoring via the Samsung BioActive sensor.
+It was announced on August 11, 2021, at Samsung's Galaxy Unpacked event alongside the Galaxy Z Flip 3, Galaxy Z Fold 3 and Galaxy Buds 2.
+The watch was released worldwide on August 27, 2021.

 Specifications

 Software

 The smartwatch was the first watch released by Samsung to use Wear OS instead of Samsung's own Tizen OS.

 This smartwatch is region locked in mainland China, unlike past models.